txstate-etc/txstate-utils/README.md

   staleseconds: period cache entry is stale (default 10 minutes)
   storageClass: an instance of a class that adheres to the storage engine
     interface (default is a simple in-memory cache)
-}
+  onRefresh: a callback that will be called any time a cache value is updated
+    you could use this to implement a synchronization scheme between workers or instances any errors will be caught and logged without disrupting requests; if you have a custom logging scheme that does not use console.error, you should catch errors yourself }
 ```
 This is the storage engine interface: